Last Updated on December 11, 2024

 According to Dark Reading in 2021 the enterprises leaked over 6M passwords, API keys and other sensitive data.
 Why?
 Because DevOps tend to keep their so-called “secrets” in their GitHub repository.
 And then share their repos with their teammates or the entire company.

 Thus, the first thing you should always take care of is your GitHub secrets.
 Why is that so vital?
-Because such data can easily be compromised and if so you can lose not only your personal access data, but also the whole project – months or even years of hard work and loads of money.
+Because such data can easily be compromised and if so you can lose not only your personal access data for your personal account, but also the whole project – months or even years of hard work and loads of money.

 GitHub provides secret scanning in two forms: